cooperg456/hyper-metropolis/README.md

 # hyper-metropolis
-C++ library for Markov chain Monte Carlo methods on LDPC codes
+Header only C++ library for Markov chain Monte Carlo methods on LDPC codes

 ----------------------------------------------------------------------